On this page:

 To work in this trade, certification is required.
 This means that you must either be a registered apprentice working under the guidance of a certified journeyperson or be a certified journeyperson yourself.

-- a commitment to safe working conditions.
+- be committed to maintaining safe working conditions.

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded journeyperson status by Alberta’s Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded a diploma in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.

-Welders are a Red Seal Endorsed trade – a recognizable standard that allows tradespeople to work across Canada.
+This is a Red Seal Endorsed trade – a recognizable standard that allows tradespeople to work across Canada.

 Careers and opportunities